 We realize the topologically ordered Laughlin state on a quantum processor through constructing a HVA for its parent Hamiltonian defined by the following effective one-dimensional fermion chain model \cite{seidel_incompressible_2005, moudgalya_quantum_2020} on a cylinder geometry (see Methods)

 where $c^\dagger_j$ and $c_j$ are the fermionic creation and annihilation operators corresponding to the single-particle orbitals under the Landau gauge.
 Physically, the index $j$ specifies the x-coordinate of Gaussian-localized electron wave functions (Fig. \ref{fig:wfc_overlap}(a)).
 The interaction matrix elements $V_{km}$ implement the Haldane-Trugman-Kivelson pseudopotential \cite{haldane_fractional_1983, trugman_exact_1985}, under which the $\nu = 1/3$ Laughlin state is an exact ground state.
-This repulsive interaction decays at different rates for different interaction ranges as the cylinder's circumference $L_y$ increases.
+This repulsive interaction decays at different rates for different interaction ranges $(k+m)$ as the cylinder's circumference $L_y$ increases.

-It is important to recognize that the Laughlin state’s defining behaviors, such as incompressible quantum liquid correlations and long-range entanglement, are not universally captured by the ground state of Eq. \ref{eqn:LaughlinExactGSHam} for arbitrary $L_y$.
-Its characteristics are hosted by the ground state of Eq. \ref{eqn:LaughlinExactGSHam} only near the isotropic geometry limit ($L_y \approx L_x$)\cite{seidel_incompressible_2005}, where there exist no analytical second-quantized ground-state wavefunction.
+It is important to recognize that the Laughlin state’s defining behaviors, such as incompressible quantum liquid correlations and long-range entanglement, are not universally captured by the ground state of Eq.~\eqref{eqn:LaughlinExactGSHam} for arbitrary $L_y$.
+Its characteristics are hosted by the ground state of Eq.~\eqref{eqn:LaughlinExactGSHam} only near the isotropic geometry limit when the cylinder's circumference ($L_y$) matches its height ($L_x$)~\cite{seidel_incompressible_2005}.
 Strong deviations from it, such as the Tao-Thouless (TT) limit ($L_y \to 0$), where the ground state becomes a charge-density-wave (CDW) state $\ket{\Psi_{\text{CDW}}} = \ket{100100100...}$ (Fig. \ref{fig:wfc_overlap}(a)), and the squeezed cylinder limit ($L_y \to \infty$), where the system is collapsed into a one-dimensional Luttinger liquid, lead to unfaithful description of Laughlin state’s physical behavior.

-Due to the two-body interactions in Eq. \ref{eqn:LaughlinExactGSHam}, the full Hamiltonian $H$ contains $\mathcal{O}(N^3)$ terms for $N$ orbitals, making variational ansatz based on the full Hamiltonian impractical for larger system sizes.
+Due to the two-body interactions in Eq.~\eqref{eqn:LaughlinExactGSHam}, the full Hamiltonian $H$ contains $\mathcal{O}(N^3)$ terms for $N$ orbitals, making variational ansatz based on the full Hamiltonian impractical for large system sizes.
 To address this, we develop an efficient and scalable protocol that constructs a HVA with an effective Hamiltonian $H_{\text{eff}}$ which retains only the dominant terms for correlated topological electronic systems (see Methods).